code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/terms.md

 - Evaluate Regional Partner success based on shared metrics such as growth of teachers and students in the region, implementation of courses, diversity, workshop surveys, teacher participant data, and quality of workshop.

 ### Program and Curricula Content ###
-- Code.org commits to providing K-12 computer sciece curricula at no cost and continue updating content as necessary.
+- Code.org commits to providing K-12 computer science curricula at no cost and continue updating content as necessary.
 - Code.org will continue to provide high quality content for the professional learning programs at no cost to Regional Partners.

 ## Joint Commitment